 Lindsey Smith Taillie

-Assistant Professor, Department of Nutrition at the UNC Gillings School of Global Public Health
+Associate Professor, Department of Nutrition at the UNC Gillings School of Global Public Health

-Lindsey Smith Taillie is an Assistant Professor in the Department of Nutrition at the UNC Gillings School of Global Public Health.
+Lindsey Smith Taillie is an Associate Professor in the Department of Nutrition at the UNC Gillings School of Global Public Health.
 Lindsey is a nutrition epidemiologist whose work focuses on evaluating food policy efforts in the US and globally, and how these influence disparities in diet and obesity.
 Current projects focus on evaluating sugary beverage taxes, front-of-package warning labels, and marketing restrictions in a number of Latin American countries, including Chile, Mexico, Colombia, Brazil, and Peru.
 She has also conducted a number of studies on the nutrition transition in China, including fieldwork on diet behaviors and diet assessment technology.

 In the US, her research focuses on changes in marketing and labeling of unhealthy foods and beverages, their association with the nutritional profile of food purchases and disparities in food purchases, and whether marketing and labeling policies can help consumers make healthier choices, especially in vulnerable populations such as Latino and low-income parents.
 She also conducts nutrition epidemiology studies on food behaviors, diet intake, and obesity using large population-level datasets such as the National Health and Nutrition Survey and American Time Use Study.